evagabriela/WDI/curriculum/week-01/01-internet-fundamentals/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, students will be able to:*

-- Explain the concept of a 'callback' and how we can pass functions as arguments to other functions
-- Describe the difference between asynchronous and synchronous program execution, and why callbacks are important to asynchronous program flow
-- Pass a named function as a callback to another function
-- Pass an anonymous function as a callback to another function
+- Set expectations for the course
+- Align class on goals for the course
+- Get to know each other
+- Establish Class culture

 ### STUDENT PRE-WORK
 *Before this lesson, students should already be able to:*

-- Write and call functions in javascript
-- Explain what an anonymous function is in javascript
+`n/a`

 ### INSTRUCTOR PREP

-_Before this lesson, instructors will need to:_
+*Before this lesson, instructors will need to:*

-- Get the starter and solution code running on their local environment
+`n/a`

 ---